Rounak-28/thread-clone/README.md

 - [X] comments count to a post
 - [X] show like and comment counts for every post on expanded post page
 - [X] add google auth
-- [ ] add some animations / loaders when loading/posting etc
+- [X] add some animations / loaders when loading/posting etc
-- [ ] cache the data in homepage maybe(not sure if already caching)
-- [ ] make the design better
-- [ ] make the site responsive
 - [ ] feature to delete post / reply
 - [ ] feature to edit post / reply
 - [ ] option to post/reply image too along with caption(text)